(Log) Chiral de Rham complex and $A_n$-singular surfaces: Character of log chiral structure sheaf

 for $i=1,2$, $s\in\bZ_{\leq0}$, $r\in\bZ_{<0}$.
 Let $V_Q^n$ be the subspace consisting of homogeneous elements in $V_Q$ of degree $n$, then it is easy to verify that $V_Q^m\cdot V_Q^n\subset V^{m+n}_Q$.
 We thus have a gradation

 In particular, we have

 Then $V_Q$ is a $V_Q^0$-algebra and each $V_Q^n$ is a $V_Q^0$-module for $n\geq0$.

-For positive integers $m$ and $n$, we define $p_n(m)$ to be the number of partitions of $m$ to at most $n$ terms, and set $p_n(k)=0$ for $k\leq0$. \begin{thm} The dimensions of homogeneous components of $V_Q$ are given by the following recursive formula:
+For positive integers $m$ and $n$, we define $p_n(m)$ to be the number of partitions of $m$ into at most $n$ terms, and set $p_n(k)=0$ for $k\leq0$.
+For example, $p_2(4)=3$ as $4=4+0=3+1=2+2$. \begin{thm} The lengths of homogeneous components of $V_Q$ are given by the following recursive formula:

 with initial condition $\operatorname{length}_{V^0_Q}V_Q^1=6$. \end{thm}